antimof/UxPlay/README.txt

 can now stream superior-quality Apple Lossless audio without video in Airplay non-mirror mode.

+**-rpi** Video settings for Raspberry Pi, for hardware h264 video decoding in the GPU (requires the video4linux2 plugin from GStreamer-1.21.0 or later, or a backported patched version of an earlier release.
+(If this is unavailable, use `uxplay -rpi -avdec`).
+Uses the glimagesink videosink.

 **-avdec** forces use of software h264 decoding using Gstreamer element avdec\_h264 (libav h264 decoder).
 This option should prevent autovideosink choosing a hardware-accelerated videosink plugin such as